aathanor/ResearchSite/content/pri_complete_draft.md

 * the conceptual dualism that separates "pattern" from "recognition" and the fact that what we understand by recognition is actually a set of integrated patterns (sensory, motor, emotional, linguistic) of a reactive nature.
 * it introduces the concept of _Pattern Constellations_ as a way to understand recognition as the immediate availability of a constellation of patterns that include sensory, motor, emotional, and linguistic aspects.

+This is mostly a sketch of the filosofical ideas behind PRU.
+A more formalized argument can be fount in "Pattern Constellations Formalism"

 # The Pattern-Matching Confusion

 Much of what passes for "pattern recognition" in cognitive science and artificial intelligence involves what we can distinguish as pattern-matching—a process involving sequential search, retrieval, and comparison operations (Newell & Simon, 1972; Marr, 1982).[^6] Consider finding the correct key for a lock from a ring of keys: you must search through candidates, retrieve each possibility, compare it to the lock's requirements, and iterate until finding a match.